 The downstream consequence classification of the TSF was reviewed in 2012 after the completion of the reclamation/closure works, and the dam was classified as Significant.
 There have been no material changes to the TSF or the upstream and downstream conditions since the previous review; therefore, there is no change in the dam classification.

-The OMS Manual and the EPRP were updated in 2017 and a revision is currently in progress.
+The OMS Manual and the EPRP were updated in 2017.